3rikMtz/Challenge05/README.md

 - Integrate with external calendar APIs for seamless synchronization with other calendar applications.

 ## Credits

-The work day scheduler is developed by [Your Name].
 It utilizes the Day.js library for handling date and time operations.

 ## License